Some ‘Whaking’ Great Rides!

 Onepu Recreation Park

-This mountain bike park 25km southwest of Whakatane on State Highway 30 is an easier mountain bike park option in the Whakatane area.
+This mountain bike park 25km (15 miles) southwest of Whakatane on State Highway 30 is an easier mountain bike park option in the Whakatane area.
 It’s great for those riders looking to transition from the sealed road to forest riding.

 There are four main single-track bike trails: The Outback, Pai’s Pathway, Oh Mai-Mai and Hedgehog.
 There is also the additional Ridge Loop, which is a shared 4WD track used to connect the four main single tracks with some extra ups and downs.
 Try out the BMX-style jumps at The Sandspit.